siosphere/beef-flux/README.md

 })
 ```
 #### datetime
-Required MomentJS to be available in the global scope, and will sanitize the value into a moment.Moment object
+Requires MomentJS to be available in the global scope, and will sanitize the value into a moment.Moment object
 ```typescript
 @Beef.Schema.datetime()
 ```